Search for Recipes:

 1 tsp. dried thyme

 1/2 tsp.
-Zatarains' liquid Crab Boil (if unavailable, use hot sauce to taste)
+Zatarains' liquid Crab Boil hot sauce, to taste

 1/8 tsp. red pepper (to taste)